n0spoon/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ## Application logic

-Class CalculationService forms and responds for application logic, which represents different calculations and their storage through CalculationRepository.
+Class _CalculationService_ forms and responds for application logic, which represents different calculations and their storage through _CalculationRepository_.

 ```mermaid
  classDiagram